Jeanyvesbourdoncle/Robot-Localization-with-a-2D-Particle-Filter/README.md

-### Robot Localization
+## Robot Localization with a particle filter
 The target is to implement a 2 dimensional particle filter in C++.

-#### Project Introduction
+### Project Introduction
-A robot has been kidnapped and transported to a new location!
+A robot has been transported to a new location.
-Luckily it has :
+The data input informations are :
 - a map of this location,
 - a (noisy) GPS estimate of its initial location,
 - a lots of (noisy) sensor and control data.

 The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.

+### Particle Filter Concept

+The particle filter

 #### Running the Code